-Guidance regarding the relevant risk factors listed at 5(3) of the Code is supplemented by other risk factors that may be applicable to relevant persons.
+Guidance regarding the relevant risk factors listed at paragraph 5(3) of the Code is supplemented by other risk factors that may be applicable to relevant persons.

 In addition, the IOMCE has issued guidance on financial sanctions, terrorism, terrorist financing, proliferation and proliferation financing.
-Of particular note is Notice 1008 MAN headed Proliferation and Proliferation Finance Risks, August 2016 (updated July 2018) which highlights potential proliferation financing specific risk factors, higher risk indicators and red flags.
+Of particular note is a guidance document headedtitledd Notice 1008 MAN headed Proliferation and Proliferation Finance Risks, August 2016 (updated July 2018) Proliferation Financing Risks, August 2023 which highlights potential proliferation financing specific risk factors, higher risk indicators and red flags.